dotnet/AspNetCore.Docs/aspnetcore/grpc/troubleshoot.md

 2. In the new project, add references to enable [C# code generation from *\*.proto* files](xref:grpc/basics#generated-c-assets):
     * [Grpc.Tools](https://www.nuget.org/packages/Grpc.Tools/) package.
     * *.proto* files using `<Protobuf>`.
-3. Add a reference to the new project from your WPF application.
-Your WPF application can now use the gRPC generated types from the referenced project.
+3. In the WPF application, add a reference to the new project.

+The WPF application can use the gRPC generated types from the new class library project.

 [!INCLUDE[](~/includes/gRPCazure.md)]